sergiu-burlacu/sergiu-burlacu/content/publication/mental-accounting/index.md

 ---
-title: "The robustness of mental accounting: a global perspective."
+title: "The robustness of mental accounting: a global perspective.
+Conditionally accepted: Journal of Consumer Research)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here